 Field paint with white or gray enamel fire resistant paint prior to installation of equipment.

-Furnish and install an industry approved Secondary Bonding Busbar (SBB) and attach minimum #6 AWG bonding conductors using 2 hole compression type fittings for all bonding needs within the CCR.
+Provide an industry approved Secondary Bonding Busbar (SBB) and attach minimum #6 AWG bonding conductors using 2 hole compression type fittings for all bonding needs within the CCR.
 All bonding cable connections shall be clearly labeled on the SBB indicating where the connection is coming from/going to via machine made labels.
 All metallic components of CCR shall be bonded to the installed Secondary Bonding Busbar (SBB).
 Interconnect the SBB to the PBB utilizing minimum ##1/0/AWG/CU bonding conductor.

-Install 12 inch wide ladder rack/basket tray with 2 inch side bars the entire width of plywood back boards at 7 ft. - 6 inch to 8 feet AFF (Racks are 84 inches high).
+Install 12 inch wide ladder rack/basket tray with 2 inch side bars the entire width of plywood back boards at 7 feet 6 inches to 8 feet AFF (Racks are 84 inches high).

-Furnish and install 12 inch wide ladder rack/basket tray with 2 inch side bars at 7 ft. - 6 inch to 8 feet AFF between plywood backboards and relay racks (racks are 84 inches high).
+Furnish and install 12 inch wide ladder rack/basket tray with 2 inch side bars at 7 feet 6 inches to 8 feet AFF between plywood backboards and relay racks (racks are 84 inches high).
 All sections of ladder rack and or basket tray shall be joined with manufacturer approved devices.
 No sections of ladder rack or basket tray shall be zip tied together.
 All sections of ladder rack and/or basket tray will be bonded.
 All wall connections will be made with factory wall mounts.
 No homemade connectors are permitted.

-Provide (2) factory manufactured cable “drop out” fittings at each rack within the “CCR”.
+Provide 2 factory manufactured cable “drop out” fittings at each rack within the “CCR”.

-Provide a minimum of two, four post, floor mounted, Postal Furnished Equipment (PFE) racks for LAN, WAN electronic components.
+Provide a minimum of two, four-post, floor mounted, Postal Furnished Equipment (PFE) racks for LAN, WAN electronic components.
 PFE racks shall be enclosed type with mesh louvered sides and plexiglass hinged door.
 USPS to specify equipment rack locations.
-Supply four (4) 1-RU wire managers per rack in addition to the two 2-RU wire manager at the top of each rack and the 1 RU wire managers between the copper patch panels.
+Supply four 1-RU wire managers per rack in addition to the two 2-RU wire manager at the top of each rack and the 1 RU wire managers between the copper patch panels.

 Install Category 6 48-port patch panels in relay rack(s) that the 4-pair cables serving only the CCR are to be terminated.
 It is recommended that Telecommunications Outlets within the CCR be installed using the ladder rack/basket tray system.
 USPS IT will specify final termination points.
 Power for each MPE cabinet is to be served using a drop cord and 20A, 120 volt connector.
 The drop cords are to be extended down from outlet boxes secured to the ladder rack/basket tray.
-Provide one (1) quad receptacle secured to the wire basket/ladder tray behind each USPS PFE rack.
-Provide six-plex T/O’s above each of the MPE cabinets on the back side of the wire basket/ladder tray so that the data patch cable drops down to the back of the MPE cabinets along with the power cords.
+Provide one quad receptacle secured to the wire basket/ladder tray behind each USPS PFE rack.